A Day at The Contemporary Craft Festival.

 Crochet baby blanket.
 Circles in squares.

-I had to be boring with the construction.
-I had next to no grey wool left.
-I sewed the squares together with a whip stitch as I reckoned this wouldn’t use as much of the remaining yarn.
-I also stuck to a very plain border.
-I jumped online to try and order another ball or two but I couldn’t find it anywhere.
+I jumped online to try and order another ball or two, but I couldn’t find it anywhere.
 Sold out!
 So the border had to remain plain.
-In an attempt to add some interest a couple of rows were back loop only.
-Thinking about it now, I could’ve done some FP and BP stitches or something.
+In an attempt to add some interest, a couple of rows were Back Loop Only.
+Thinking about it now, I could’ve done some post stitches or something.
 Not that that would have been much better.
 I wanted to have a proper, fancypants border. 🙁

 circles in squares